Jzy2017/HR4IR/README.md

 # HR4IR
 This is an implement of the HR4IR,
-**“Breaking Modality Disparity: Harmonized Representation for Infrared and Visible Image Registration"**, Zhiying Jiang, Zengxi Zhang, Jinyuan Liu, Xin Fan, Risheng Liu*, 2024, under review.
+**“Harmonized Domain Enabled Alternate Search for Infrared and Visible Image Alignment"**, Zhiying Jiang, Zengxi Zhang, Jinyuan Liu*, 2025, under review.

 ## Overview
 ![avatar](Overview.png)